 SECURITY CENTER – IDENTITY THEFT/FRAUD

 The numbers of ways you can be defrauded is growing.
-Cyber-criminals are not ignorant.
-Most are looking for a challenge.
-They look for easy ways to steal your money and/or your identity.
-You have to be very cautious.
-Be careful opening emails or following links on emails.
+Cyber-criminals are not ignorant, most are looking for a challenge and They look to exploit vulnerabilities to steal your money and/or your identity.
+You have to be very cautious, especially opening emails or following links inside emails.
 Below are some of the common methods of tricking you:

 These are just a few of the scams used.
 Be cautious and skeptical of anything that appears too good to be true.